saper/isoc-wp/readme.markdown

 ![Blog Page Configuration](isoc-wp/raw/master/images/readme-blogpage.png)

-5. Save the changes.

-At this point all of your posts will be visible at "< yoursite >/blog", assuming you used "Blog" as your page name.
+After you save the changes, all of your posts will be visible at "< yoursite >/blog", assuming you used "Blog" as your page name.

 Now you can go into Appearance -> Menus and add the Blog page to, for instance, your Navigation menu so that it will appear on that main menu.